-- 1. All staff who enter data into the eData system must complete the Introduction to eData course. - 2.
+- 1. All staff who will enter data into the eData system must complete the Introduction to eData course prior to entering any data into eData. - 2.
 All staff who administer assessments, including family literacy assessments, must take the appropriate initial assessment course and complete refresher courses at the prescribed intervals as outlined in Policy D.100. - 3.
-All staff who participate in intake or orientation must complete the staff induction Intake/Orientation module. - All staff are required to annually review National Reporting System (NRS) cohort criteria and data matching requirements. - 5.
+All staff who participate in intake or orientation must complete the staff induction Intake/Orientation module. - 4.
+All staff are required to annually review National Reporting System (NRS) cohort criteria and data matching requirements. - 5.
 Staff new to the field of adult basic education or family literacy must complete appropriate professional development within their first year of employment. - a.
 All new staff must complete a minimum of three staff induction modules.
-Program administrators will decide which modules are most applicable for their staff. - b.
-All new staff must complete a field observation of an experienced staff person doing similar work. - c.
+Program administrators will decide which modules are most applicable for their staff. - All new staff must complete a field observation of an experienced staff person doing similar work. - c.
 New staff who work half time or more must also take a job-specific introductory course. - i.
 New administrators must take New Administrator Training. - ii.
-New teachers must take one of the following courses chosen based on the main focus of their instruction: ESL Basics, Family Literacy Foundations, Contextualizing Instruction, or Creating Standards-Aligned Lessons. - iii.
+New instructors must take one of the following courses chosen based on the main focus of their instruction: ESL Basics, Family Literacy Foundations, CCRS

+- Foundations ELA Lesson Planning, or CCRS Foundations Math Lesson Planning. - iii.
 New student support specialists must take Student Support Basics. - iv.
 New data quality specialists must take the Introduction to eData course. - v.
 New tutor coordinators must take Tutor Coordinator Basics.